zowe/zowe-chat/CONTRIBUTING.md

 ## Pull Request Guidelines

 * Every pull request should have an associated issue in the [zowe-chat repository](https://github.com/zowe/zowe-chat/issues) and link to it.
-* Pull request reviewers should be assigned to a squad member or requested for review in `#zowe-chat`.
+* Pull request reviewers should be assigned to a [committer](https://github.com/orgs/zowe/teams/zowe-chat-committers).
+You can also request reviews in `#zowe-chat`.
 * There must be 2 approving reviewers for a pull request to be merged.
 * Use a draft pull request for work in progress that you want to build in CI/CD pipelines.
 * Anyone can comment on a pull request to request a delay in merging or to get questions answered.
 * Review guidelines for [how to write the perfect pull request](https://github.blog/2015-01-21-how-to-write-the-perfect-pull-request/) and [good commits](https://cbea.ms/git-commit/).
-* Pull request titles should be prefixed with one of the [commit message types](#type)
+* Pull request titles should be prefixed with one of the [commit message types](#type).
+* Once a pull request is approved by 2 reviewers and has passed all checks, the creator of the PR should merge it.
+If the creator does not have permission to merge to the targeted branch, a [squad committer](https://github.com/orgs/zowe/teams/zowe-chat-committers) can be requested to merge.
+You can also request a merge in `#zowe-chat`.

 ### Security Fixes